 - "Keyhole" method.
 This less-invasive approach involves making a keyhole-sized incision in the scalp and a smaller skull opening to allow for the use of specialized instruments and techniques to remove a tumor.

-We offer the experience, range of services and advanced medical technology you can only find at an academic health center, and we’re close to home and easy to access.
-Additionally, our doctors conduct research and are knowledgeable about the latest medical advancements.
+We offer the experience, range of services and advanced medical technology you can only find at an academic health system, and we’re close to home and easy to access.
+Additionally, our doctors conduct research and can provide the safest, most effective procedures.
 Through clinical trials, we can offer some of the most progressive treatments available before they’re widely available.

 Your care team will discuss your treatment options and develop your personalized care plan.